hereswhisper/hangMe-/README.md

 # hangMe!
-hangMe! is a full game written entirely in c# (Client, Gameservers, API, etc) .NET 4.8.
+hangMe! is a unfinished game written entirely in c# (Client, Gameservers, API, etc) .NET 4.8.
 This includes the entire source code for it.
+(I will be finishing it in the future)

 # Classes Implemented
 This includes Enums and Classes:<br>